Work Stress for Asian Americans, Part 2: 3 Resilience Strategies

 Position yourself to have the choice to leave your job.

 It’s not fun to be bound to a job because of a significant financial obligation.
 Again, one’s sense of control is greatly diminished in a job in the first place.
 When you add do that the belief of “I can’t leave this job because I need the money,” that can lead to feeling trapped, stuck, beholden (and these, in turn, can be triggers pointing to other traumas a person has experienced).
 Common examples include a mortgage or educational debt (I’m looking at you, folks who work in a thankless job in the public sector).
-Even if this plan is never realized, it’s important to ask yourself, “What would it take for me to be able to leave this job and weather a period of unemployment?
-How much money would I need for that?”
-In my experience, when clients are struggling with this dilemma, a lot of other questions become salient.
-For instance, if a person is trying to cope with a stressful job that pays well through buying nice things, then we might need to re-examine one’s most important values and whether that kind of spending aligns with those values or not.
-In other words, can some of your behaviors change in order to reflect your need to prioritize your well-being above all else?
+It’s important to ask yourself, “What amount of money would it take for me to be able to leave this job and weather a period of unemployment?”
+If you can save this amount of money as a safety net of sorts, it can feel less risky to leave your job.
+What’s interesting is that just feeling like you have the choice to leave your job can make you feel better about a job.

 Asian American Work Stress: Closing Thoughts